FAQ on UniCredit's announced takeover offer

 Commerzbank is a core pillar of the German banking market, a reliable partner for the domestic economy and in international markets.
 We bear responsibility for our customers and act as an important financial backer of the German Mittelstand.
 We are very proud of this status and we are fully aware of the responsibility arising from it.

-Commerzbank shareholders are advised to take no action until the reasoned statement by Commerzbank is available to be be included in their considerations.
+Commerzbank shareholders are advised to take no action until the reasoned statement by Commerzbank is available to be included in their considerations.

-If, as announced, UniCredit publishes its takeover offer in May 2026, a result is expected at the end of June or in July 2026.
-However, according to UniCredit's statement, the completion of the takeover offer is not expected until 2027, as UniCredit must obtain various regulatory approvals.
-UniCredit must obtain these approvals regardless of the outcome of the takeover offer.
-According to its own statements, UniCredit does not expect to acquire a controlling majority in Commerzbank with this takeover offer.
+If, as announced, UniCredit publishes its announced takeover offer in May 2026, a result is expected at the end of June or in July 2026.
+However, according to UniCredit's statement, the completion of the announced takeover offer is not expected until 2027, as UniCredit must obtain various regulatory approvals.
+UniCredit must obtain these approvals regardless of the outcome of the announced takeover offer.
+According to its own statements, UniCredit does not expect to acquire a controlling majority in Commerzbank with this announced takeover offer.

-Statements from political stakeholders, the Bank’s works councils, from the market and customers on UniCredit's unsolicited takeover offer are clear: There is strong confidence in Commerzbank's independent strategy.
+Statements from political stakeholders, the Bank’s works councils, from the market and customers on UniCredit's unsolicited announced takeover offer are clear: There is strong confidence in Commerzbank's independent strategy.